-Henrique dos Santos
+Henrique dos Santos Chief Agronomist

-A graduate of São Paulo State University with a degree in Agronomic Engineering, Henrique has experience managing large scale commercial plantations across multiple countries in Latin America.
-With a specialized focus in applying sustainability methodology in order to deliver global change and maximum commercial value. he advocates and actively utilizes the latest agroecological and cost-effective systems of production to achieve the highest vields.
-Passionate about venture capital dedicated to agriculture, he is now focusing on implementation, expansion and delivery of our vertically integrated project.
+A graduate of the University of São Paulo with a degree in Agronomic Engineering, Henrique (30) has experience well beyond his years, managing large scale commercial plantations (20,000+ ha.) across multiple countries in Latin America and Africa.
+Henrique is sufficiently experienced to lead our agronomy team and youthful enough to embrace continued learning.
+With a specialized focus in applying sustainability methodology in order to deliver global change and maximum commercial value, he advocates and actively utilizes the latest agro-ecological and cost effective systems of production to achieve the highest vields.
+Passionate about venture capital dedicated to agriculture, he is now focusing on implementation, expansion and delivery of our vertically integrated project, along with the origination and recording of unique intellectual property regarding commercial-scale neem production and use, within modern agriculture.